 Patricia is an Ecuadorian veterinarian (University of Cuenca, DVM, 1992) who practices her profession mostly with the alpaca herd that she and her husband, Stuart, raise on their wildlife reserve in Cañar Province, Ecuador.
-(She might add that some of those vet skills come in handy raising their three children!)
-Although she is a pillar of the herd’s health, Patricia also owns and manages a shop in Cuenca, All Things Alpaca Ecuador, dedicated to producing and marketing unique alpaca products.
-She integrates traditional artisans--who use ancestral Andean techniques for spinning, weaving and knitting--with a modern design esthetic.
-Patricia conceives of the alpaca operation, from farm to shop, as a tool to conserve the habitats and water resources of the region where the alpacas graze.
+Although she is a pillar of the herd’s health, Patricia also owns and manages a shop in Cuenca, All Things Alpaca Ecuador, dedicated to producing and marketing unique alpaca textiles.
+She integrates traditional artisans—who use ancestral Andean techniques for spinning, weaving, and knitting—with a modern design esthetic.
+Patricia conceives of the alpaca operation, from farm to shop, as a tool for conserving the habitats and water resources of the region where the alpacas graze.

-Teresa Clare took a degree in Zoology at the University of Leeds (UK), then a PhD on behavior and ecology of cichlid fishes at Aberystwyth University, with field work at the Smithsonian Tropical Research Institute in Panama.
-She met her husband, Jim Clare, while working as a scientific consultant for a series of wildlife films in Belize, and they went on to work together on several wildlife films in Botswana, Brazil, China and Tanzania before coming to Ecuador in 1991 to film the BBC/National Geographic program, Avenue of the Volcanoes.
+Teresa Clare took a degree in zoology at the University of Leeds (UK), then a PhD on the behavior and ecology of cichlid fishes at Aberystwyth University, with field work at the Smithsonian Tropical Research Institute in Panama.
+She met her husband, Jim Clare, while working as a scientific consultant for a series of wildlife films in Belize; she and Jim went on to work together on several wildlife films in Botswana, Brazil, China, and Tanzania before coming to Ecuador in 1991 to film the BBC/National Geographic program, Avenue of the Volcanoes.
 They decided to stay and worked on many more film projects, within and beyond Ecuador.
 They also built, and for 18 years managed, a rescue center for spectacled bears and other animals who were victims of the illegal wildlife trade.
 They brought up their two children in Cuenca.
-Since 2000 Teresa has taught courses in Tropical Ecology, Conservation Biology and Environmental Studies of the Andes to international university students on study abroad programs, currently at CEDEI in Cuenca.
-Both Teresa and Jim are founding members of the Fundación Cordillera Tropical with a long-standing interest and involvement in conservation and a particular love of the Tropical Andes.
+Since 2000, Teresa has taught courses in Tropical Ecology, Conservation Biology, and Environmental Studies of the Andes to international university students on study abroad programs, currently at CEDEI in Cuenca.
+Both Teresa and Jim are founding members of the Fundación Cordillera Tropical and have a long-standing interest and involvement in conservation and a particular love of the Tropical Andes.

 Marjorie Franco, CPA